 Print students work extensively in the fully computerized journalism laboratories in Holmes.
 They also submit work to the weekly student newspaper, The Stylus, which also maintains a Web presence.

 All students are welcome to work on-air or behind the scenes at WBSU 89.1 The Point, the student-operated FM radio station.
 A completely digital production and broadcast facility, The Point is on the air 24 hours a day and is the largest and most powerful radio station in the SUNY system with a signal that reaches much of Western New York as well as into parts of Canada.

 All students interested in television production are welcome to become members of the BTV Club, which produces entertainment programs twice monthly as well as a weekly newscast.
 Members have access to the club’s field cameras and edit bays and are encouraged to produce original programming for distribution on the campus’ cable channel.

-PR-City of Rochester, NY
+Clear Channel, Rochester, NY

 Alumni: Add/update your information

 Dinner and a Movie with the Friends of Drake Memorial Library

 6:30 pm - 9:15 pm